LetterBoxd-Stats/letterboxd-api/README.md

 -   `sort_order`: string, optional (default `asc` for string fields and `desc` for numerical fields).
 Order to sort the results (`asc` for ascending, `desc` for descending).
 -   `{field_name}_gte`: number, optional.
 Filters results by field greater than or equal to value.
 -   `{field_name}_lte`: number, optional.
 Filters results by field less than or equal to value.
+-   `watched_by`: string, optional.
+Comma-separated list of usernames.
+Filters results to only those containing each user in either `reviews` or `watches`.

 Returns a paginated list of scraped film entries according to the query parameters: